Woodrow Wilson Teaching Fellowship Partner Universities

 The Woodrow Wilson Teaching Fellowship has partnered with 31 universities across Georgia, Indiana, Michigan, New Jersey, Ohio, and Pennsylvania to prepare over a thousand STEM teachers since 2008.
 Now recruiting in Pennsylvania, there are three partner universities to which candidates can apply.
 While the program of study varies at each university, all universities offer:

-- • A master’s degree in a science or mathematics teaching area, redesigned in consultation with the Woodrow Wilson Foundation.
+- • A master’s degree in a science or mathematics teaching area, redesigned in consultation with the WW Foundation.

 - • A rigorous, clinically-immersive curriculum with the goal of giving Fellows the best possible preparation for advancing student learning in middle- and high-school classrooms.

 When applying to the program, candidates are asked to rank in their order of preference the participating universities they would like to attend as a Woodrow Wilson Teaching Fellow.
 Some things to consider when choosing which university is a good fit for you: